Lease Extension

 The premium and landlord’s costs are payable at the end of the lease extension process, though the landlord is entitled to a demand a deposit of 10% of the premium you propose near the outset.

-We usually invoice twice during the process: the first after your lease extension claim notice has been served and the second when your lease extension completes.
+We usually invoice at the end of the process when your lease extension completes.

 Do I need a professional valuation?